FREE office Consultation

 Often, people are who either didn't lose enough weight or have regained weight are desperately seeking help, but have not been taken seriously.
 Their voice often feels ignored as they are often referred to a nutritionist, or are left on their own means to try and lose weight, which simply doesn't produce any significant or lasting results.
 Unfortunately, we hear this all too often as patients seek us out searching for help.
 Since revision procedures can require highly specific expertise, it comes as no surprise that many practices choose to not perform revisions at all, or do them infrequently.
 Dr. Mehta specializes in diagnosing and fixing such bariatric surgery issues, and has been doing so for 20+ years.
 We routinely get patients that travel from other states and abroad to get help in complex cases.
 This level of expertise is learned over 2 decades of specializing & treating thousands of patients.

-Here is a patient who had gastric bypass years ago and stretched out their stomach pouch and outlet.
-The stomach pouch is folded inwards & stitched making it even smaller then the original.
+Above is a video of a gastric sleeve which had stretched out over the years.
+The sleeve is folded inwards & stitched making it even smaller then the original.
 There is no cutting of the stomach or the intestines.
 This procedure takes about 1.5 hrs, and patients can return to work in 2-3 days.
 The same can be done if your gastric sleeve has stretched out.
 These revision cases were modified thereby eliminating re-cutting of the stomach or intestine, and creating a tiny stomach pouch for maximal weight loss.
 Additionally, a Lap-Band can be added to the revision procedure for greater weight loss & long term restriction.
 We discuss the options and tailor the procedure to best meet your needs.

 REVISION OPTIONS